Shop every DSCR lender in America. We negotiate — you close faster.

 Special Considerations

-Seattle JCO and Tacoma Initiative 1 are the defining Washington operational variables in 2026.
+HB 1217 statewide rent cap is the defining Washington operational variable in 2026 — underwrite forward rent growth at or below 9.683% in 2026 and assume ongoing 7% + CPI constraint in future years.
+Seattle JCO and Tacoma Initiative 1 layer additional compliance obligations.
 Work with property managers who specialize in the specific city.
 Cooling Puget Sound market — basis has declined from 2022 peaks; investors who bought at peak are seeing margin compression.
 Wildfire insurance in eastern Washington has tightened.
-Cap-gains tax on sale (for gains >$250K annual) is a new consideration for Washington investors planning larger exits.
+Cap-gains tax on sale (7% on gains over $250K annual) is a consideration for Washington investors planning larger exits.

 Entity Formation Notes